lryz0612/Transfer_DRL_EMS/README.md

  ## Interpretability of EMS transfer

 Representations will gradually transition from  general  to  specific  with  the  depth increase of neural network layers.
-The similarity degrees of neural network outputs between the two HEVs decrease with the depth increase of neural network layers.
+In Fig. 7 and Fig. 8, the similarity degrees of neural network outputs (Euclidean distance) between the two HEVs decrease with the depth increase of neural network layers.

  <div align="center"><img width="300" src="https://github.com/lryz0612/Transfer_DRL_EMS/blob/master/image/The_first_layer.jpg"/><img width="300" src="https://github.com/lryz0612/Transfer_DRL_EMS/blob/master/image/The_second_layer.jpg"/></div>
 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp; (a).
 Output distribution of the first layer &emsp;&emsp; (b).
 Output distribution of the second layer